FrancoSpeziali/express-almost-simple-server/README.md

 >
 > [Math.random() [de]](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Math/random)

-### Task 6 - Add a GET request to '/isNumber'
+### Task 6 - Add a GET request to '/isNumber' - with parameters

-Using the snippet **GET request middleware with parameters**, write some middleware that will respond to the path `/isNumber`
+1. Decide if you want to use request parameters or query parameters and use the appropriate snippet,  **GET request middleware with request parameters** or **GET request middleware with query parameters**

-> Hint: Parameters can be added to a path with a `:` symbol, for example, to add the parameter `name` we would write `/:name/`
+2. Using the snippet, write some middleware that will respond to the path `/isNumber`

-This middleware should receive one parameter `value`
+- This middleware should receive one parameter `value`

-This middleware should check that the parameter `value` can be converted to a number
+- This middleware should check that the parameter `value` can be converted to a number

 If it can be converted to a number, then send a `response` with the message:
 > "This is a number"